shanky1/netref/README.md

 # netref

 1. Attempt to answer questions like: <br>
-"How many C level guys do I know in Healthcare in UK"
+"How many C level guys do I know in Healthcare in UK?"
+"Do I know anyone in ABC(company)?"

 2. Does scraping of LinkedIn, Facebook and Email contacts - using Jaunt API